teoh4770/CP411/final_project/proposal_template.md

 ## Introduction

+Remember the iconic DVD logo bouncing around the dark screen?
+This simple yet captivating animation sparked excitement as viewers eagerly awaited the moment it perfectly hit the corner of the screen.
+Inspired by this nostalgic memory, we present DVD Logo Challenge, an interactive 2D game that brings this iconic moment to life.

-Remember the iconic DVD video logo bouncing around the dark screen?
-This nostalgic memory inspires our project: a simple 2D game called *DVD Logo Challenge*.
-Players control the movement of a moving  DVD logo using arrow keys, with the goal of making it hit the exact corners of the game window to score points.
-This project revives the thrill of watching the logo bounce perfectly into the corner while introducing interactivity through gameplay.
+In this game, players control the movement of the bouncing DVD logo using arrow keys, with the goal of making it hit the exact corners of the screen to score points.
+The game combines the simplicity of the original animation with interactive gameplay, challenging players to plan movements and react quickly to changing logo positions.

+The project aims to revive the joy of watching the DVD logo bounce while introducing a new layer of engagement through interactivity.
+It will also serve as a hands-on exercise in implementing key computer graphics concepts, such as collision detection, real-time rendering, and input handling.

 ## Problem Solving and Algorithms

 ### Major Problem

+To create the DVD Logo Challenge, several technical challenges must be addressed:

-1. **Collision Detection:** Ensuring accurate detection of the DVD logo hitting the edges and corners of the game window.
+**Collision Detection**: The game requires accurate detection of when the DVD logo reaches the edges of the screen, particularly the corners, to ensure correct scoring and movement mechanics.

-2. **Player Control:** Implementing smooth movement of the DVD logo using keyboard inputs while maintaining realistic bouncing physics.
+**Player-Controlled Movement**: Smooth and intuitive player control of the DVD logo's movement direction using arrow keys, without breaking the bouncing physics of the logo.

+**Realistic Bouncing Physics**: Maintaining a natural bounce behavior when the logo collides with edges while preserving the exact angles of reflection.

+**Dynamic Color Changes**: Implementing color transitions when the logo bounces to visually signal collisions.

 ### Solutions
-1. **Collision Detection Algorithm:**
+Collision Detection Algorithm
-   - Use boundary checks to detect when the DVD logo reaches the edges of the window.
+Collision detection is implemented to determine whether the logo has hit the edges or corners of the screen.
+The algorithm comprises:

-   - Implement conditional logic to verify if the logo's coordinates match those of a corner.
-2. **Movement and Gameplay Logic:**
-   - Use an event listener to handle arrow key inputs, updating the logo's position dynamically.
-   - Introduce velocity changes to simulate bouncing mechanics upon hitting an edge.
-3. **Color Transition:**
-   - Change the logo's color on every collision by cycling through predefined color values.
+**Boundary Detection**:
+Check if the logo's center position exceeds the screen's boundaries.

+Assuming the screen dimensions are width and height, and the logo's center is (x, y) with a radius r:
+Left boundary: x - r <= 0
+Right boundary: x + r >= width
+Top boundary: y - r <= 0
+Bottom boundary: y + r >= height

+**Corner Detection**:
+If the logo meets both a horizontal and vertical boundary condition, it is considered to have hit a corner.

+For example:
+Top-left corner: x - r <= 0 && y - r <= 0
+Bottom-right corner: x + r >= width && y + r >= height

+**Pseudocode Example**:
+def detect_collision(x, y, vx, vy, r, width, height):
+    if x - r <= 0 or x + r >= width:
+        vx = -vx  # Invert horizontal velocity if y - r <= 0 or y + r >= height:
+            score += 1  # Corner hit
+    if y - r <= 0 or y + r >= height:
+        vy = -vy  # Invert vertical velocity return vx, vy, score

 ## Design consideration of our CG project